chow-2468/data_structure_project/README.md

-# BTS data structure
+# BST data structure
 it is a two person project
 - read students' infomation from a txt file
-- find deepest level node
+- display deepest level node
+- print path
+- write to file ascending or descending
+- clone subtree
+- display according to the level
+- display all path